aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

 ### 1. Respond with a string

 - [ ] Create a route called `/compliment` within `server.js` that responds with a nice compliment using `res.send("What a fancy blazer~")`
-- [ ] Check the `Content-Type` header in Thunderclient, this mime-type is the default for `res.send` when you pass a string
+- [ ] Check the `Content-Type` header in Thunderclient, this is the default type for `res.send` when you pass a string

 ### 2. Respond with some JSON